open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 ### "Ansible playbook failed" messages

-The logs messages for when the Synchronizer runs Ansible are located in `/opt/xos/synchronizers/<servicename>/sys` in it's synchornizer container.
+The logs messages for when the Synchronizer runs Ansible are located in `/opt/xos/synchronizers/<servicename>/sys` in its synchronizer container.
 There are multiple files for each Tenant instance, including the processed playbook and stdout/err files .
 You can run a shell in the docker container with this command to access those files: